zijundeng/kaggle-planet/README.md

 1. This project is for the [competition](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space) and is implemented in PyTorch.

-2. I use resnet-152 and get my best score 0.92563 on Kaggle.
-I have tried some model fusion tricks but it doesn't work better.
+2. I used resnet-152 and got my best score 0.92563 on Kaggle.
+I have tried some model fusion tricks but it didn't work better.